0xSYS/Web-UI/README.md

 - ✅ Hostig the scripts with CDN
 - ✅ Adding all the cdn links to the web page
 - Adapting the ui scale to mobile
+- Convertimg the svg spinner loaders to CSS

 ## Upcoming ui elements
 - Video/Audio contents